calcvids/calcvids.github.io/pages/instructorinfo.md

 The spreadsheets provide you with some information about your students' progress in watching the videos.
 - "time_watched" is a timestamp from when they started watching the videos
 - "Video # Watched" is the percent of the entire video watched.
 You will see a number of "NA" values.
 For students who did not receive the "video 0" treatment, there will be an NA instead of a percentage.
 For shorter sets, you will see NA if that video does not exist (e.g. video 3 in a set with only 2 videos).
+- "post.video.questions.correct" is the number of post-video questions answered correctly
-- The percent of post-video questions answered correctly is being worked on currently.
+- "percent.correct" is the percentage of post-video questions answered correctly

 Support